 Reading Power, Inc. was founded in 2003 by Mary Jane N. Hender, EdD, a Reading Specialist, and Reverend Dr. Gordon Butcher, a literacy activist, to provide early intervention and individual attention to those students who were not being served in North Chicago and Zion, Illinois elementary schools.
 The cornerstone of the program is helping to accelerate children’s literacy learning early, before they have a chance to fail.

-Reading Power’s one-to-one 1st grade tutoring intervention is modeled in part after Project Prevent, a program developed by National-Louis University, and incorporates facets of Reading Recovery, an internationally renowned early intervention literacy program.
+Reading Power’s one-to-one first grade tutoring intervention is modeled in part after Project Prevent, a program developed by National-Louis University, and incorporates facets of Reading Recovery, an internationally renowned early intervention literacy program.
 The kindergarten and 2nd grade tutoring programs were developed by Dr. Hender for the North Chicago elementary schools and adapted for use by volunteer tutors.
 The prekindergarten program was developed in 2015 by former program director Rebecca Mullen, MSEd, and Dr. Hender.

 Improving a child's reading is a priceless gift - one that continues to give over a lifetime!